 Jalapeno can be particularly hot, so how about using a mild chili pepper such as sweet bell and cherry peppers.
 They are at the bottom of the Scoville scale (a scale which measures heat in chilis).

-Yes, my chilli fries are gluten-free as none of these ingredients naturally contain gluten.
+Yes, my chili fries are gluten-free as none of these ingredients naturally contain gluten.

 If you have made your chilli fresh then you could re-heat but you MUST make sure you re-heat until the mince is piping hot.

-It is recommended for meats to be re-heated to a minimum of 70 degrees.
+It is recommended for meat to be re-heated to a minimum of 70°c.
 Make sure you stir half way through to achieve an even re-heat.

-I would only recommend freezing your chilli fries if using fresh chilli because of course you won’t want to re-heat a third time once defrosted.
+I would only recommend freezing if using fresh chilli because of course you won’t want to re-heat a third time once defrosted.

 This dish is best enjoyed fresh though!